next-actions/pytest-mh/docs/articles/bundled-utilities/journald.rst

 Journald: Searching in the Journal
 ##################################

-Systemd-journald is the daemon that collects system logs nowadays.
+``systemd-journald`` is the daemon that collects system logs.
 This utility dumps journal contents to a file and stores it as a test artifact.
 It also exposes an API to run queries against the journal to search for messages that were produced during the test run.